-Quick Start Tutorials is the fastest way to understand and master Imaris.
-It offers as a series of examples and supporting commentaries designed to quickly acquaint the new user with the structure, possibilities and the most compelling features of the Imaris.
+Quick Start Tutorials are the fastest way to understand and master lmaris.
+They offer a series of examples and supporting commentaries designed to quickly acquaint the new user with the structure, possibilities and the most compelling features of the lmaris.
 Furthermore it may show previously unrecognized new features of the software to the advanced user.